Are you looking for easy ways to display a Facebook events calendar on your website?

 So in this article, we show you how to display a Facebook events calendar in WordPress, step-by-step, using these methods:

 To start, let’s talk about why it’s important to embed a Facebook events calendar on your website.

 Why Embed Facebook Events on Your Website?

-There are several reasons why your business might want a Facebook events calendar displayed on your website.
+There are several reasons why your business needs to display a Facebook events calendar on your website.

 The most obvious is to tell site visitors about upcoming events so they can join in.